Self-Adjusting Mutation Rates with Provably Optimal Success Rules: Analysis of the Self-Adjusting (1+1) EA

 \section{Analysis of the Self-Adjusting (1+1) EA}

 Theorem~\ref{thm:oea} summarizes the main result of this section.
-Before providing the formal statement, we introduce a quantity that will play an important role in all our computation, the \emph{target mutation rate} $\rho^*(\ell,s)$.
+Before providing the formal statement, we introduce a quantity that will play an important role in all our computations, the \emph{target mutation rate} $\rho^*(\ell,s)$.
 We consider as target mutation rate the value of $p$ which leads to the success probability that is given by the success rule.
 That is, for each fitness level $1 \le \ell \le n-1$ and each success ratio $s>0$ the target mutation rate $\rho^*(\ell,s)$ is the unique value $p \in (0,1)$ that satisfies $p_{\text{suc}}(p)= (1-p)^{\ell}=1/(s+1)$.
 For $\ell=0$ we set $\rho^*(\ell,s) := 1$.
-A key argument in the following proofs will be that the mutation rates drift towards this target rate.
+A key argument in the following proofs will be that the mutation rate drifts towards this target rate.

 Following the discussion in~\cite{Doerr19tcs} we do not only analyze in Theorem~\ref{thm:oea} the expected running time, but rather show a \emph{stochastic domination} result.
 To formulate our results, we introduce the shorthand $X \preceq Y$ to express that the random variable $X$ is stochastically dominated by the random variable $Y$, that is, that $\Pr[X \ge r] \le \Pr[Y \ge r]$ for all $r \in \R$.
 We also recall that a random variable $X$ has a geometric distribution with success rate~$p$, written as $X \sim \Geom(p)$, when $\Pr[X = k] = (1-p)^{k-1} p$ for all $k = 1, 2, \dots$.